 Independent research proposals should be submitted via the link above by the end of the first week of classes.
-For Fall 2016, the deadline is Tuesday, September 6, at 5pm.
+For Spring 2017, the deadline is Wednesday, January 18th, at 5pm.

 BIBB 499 provides students an opportunity to engage in continued independent research.
 Many students spend both semesters during the senior year engaged in research.
 It is therefore suggested that potential honors thesis candidates try to arrange for research sponsorship no later than the end of their junior year.
 Only Juniors and Seniors can receive honors research credit.